babanomania/babanomania/README.md

 # Hi, I'm Shouvik

-Welcome to my GitHub profile.
-I explore ideas, break things (sometimes on purpose), and try to build software that's useful, secure, and a little bit different.
+Welcome to my GitHub.
+I explore ideas, poke complex systems until they blink, and build software that’s useful, secure, and not entirely predictable.

 ## About Me